Our Laboratory

 BA, Psychology , University of Ottawa

-Ghizlene is a second year PhD student in clinical psychology.
+Ghizlene is a third year PhD student in clinical psychology.
 Ghizlene strives to provide culturally sensitive care to diverse populations.
 Ghizlene's research interests include exploring the cancer experience within minority ethnic communities, particularly focusing on the fear of cancer recurrence.

 -

-Malick Outtara
+Malick Ouattara

 Clinical Psychology Ph.D Student

-MA, Gerontology, Université de Sherbrooke BA, Psychology, York University
+MA, Gerontology, Université de Sherbrooke, BA, Psychology, York University

 Dissertation: TBD